sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 You can count the number of FASTA files in the folder OrthologousGroupsFasta.

 ///R
-6,773., Note: The numbers could slightly change in different runs.
+6,773.
+Note: The number could slightly change in different runs.

 ///Q
 2. How many genes in total are present in all Orthologous Groups?